CsBigDataHub/working-with-vim/pages/actions.md

 : Put (paste)

 `c`
-: Change delete and enters INSERT mode
+: Change, deletes and enters INSERT mode

 <span class="tip">💡</span> Use `p` paste with something highlighted to replace the highlighted section.
 This is extremely helpful, since deleting an item can change what is in your register you are trying to paste.
 See [Registers](/working-with-vim/registers/) for more.